The 10 Things to Do in Your First Six Months of Blogging

-So, how much can you expect to make by six months?
+So, how much can you expect to make within six months?
 I can’t answer that as there are just too many variables at play.
-But, many bloggers are making $100 – $400 by six months in.
+But, many bloggers are making $100 – $400 by that time.

 How long will it take for you to hit $1,000 or more?
 It can take up to 12 months before you reach that lofty goal.
 Most bloggers do not make a full-time income until they are in the 12 – 18-month mark.

 If you aren’t making money by six months, you aren’t doing anything wrong.
 It just takes time.
 Keep working at it and blog because you love it and know that you can eventually reach your goals.

 How much traffic can I expect?

 Everyone needs traffic.
-It doesn’t matter if you are starting out or have been blogging for five years.
+It doesn’t matter if you are starting or have been blogging for five years.
 But, how much can you expect within your first six months?
 That’s another issue with too many variables.

 If you figure out Pinterest and get things to take off, you could reach 25,000 sessions within six months and be on your way to getting approved by an ad network.
 But, you may still struggle to reach 10,000 page views a month.